 Organisms

-become harder to delineate when they extend
+become harder to define when they extend

 "Lichens